 The standard deviation measures the dispersion of data (such as for unemployment rates) around the mean.
-In formal terms, it is the square root of the variance which is defined as $\Sigma((x_i-x{mn})^2)/n$, where x_i is the ith observation and x{mn} is the mean of the observations (ie in the case of regional unemployment rates, it is essentially a measure of the average difference of the rate in each region from the mean).
-To allow for variations in the size of the regions analysed, regions are weighted in each case by the most relevant variable (ie population in the case of income per head and the labour force in the case of unemployment).
+In formal terms, it is the square root of the variance which is defined as $\Sigma((x_r x_rm)^2)/n$, where x_i is the ith observation and x_rm is the mean of the observations (ie in the case of regional unemployment rates, it is essentially a measure of the average difference of the rate in each region from the mean).
+To allow for variations in the size of the regions analysed, regions are weighted in each case by the most relevant variable (ie population in the case of unemployment).